-We have a number of lakes, some of these lakes are managed by the Waikato District Council or the Department of Conservation.
-Rivers also run through the District, the largest of these is the Waikato River.
+We have a number of lakes, with some of these managed by the Waikato District Council or the Department of Conservation.
+Rivers also run through the district, the largest of these is the Waikato River.

 The Waikato River

-The Waikato River runs through the Waikato district.
-The Waikato River can be used for recreational activities, such as kayaking, waka ama, and rowing.
+The Waikato River runs through the Waikato district and can be used for recreational activities, such as kayaking, waka ama, and rowing.

 Lakes within the Waikato district